-As adults we are aware of the cycle of life.
-However, even with this knowledge, when death happens to a family member or close friend it can turn your world upside down.
+As adults, we are aware of the cycle of life.
+However, even with this knowledge, when family member or close friend dies, it can turn our world upside down.
 Arranging the funeral and dealing with their estate seems a mammoth and daunting task.
-We can provide support, practical guidance and legal advice to help you through what can be an extremely difficult time.
+Winston Solicitors can provide support, practical guidance and legal advice to help you through what can be an extremely difficult time.

 Registering the death

 Before any other arrangements can be made, the death needs to be registered and preferably must be done within five days:

 - Contact the doctor or hospital to obtain a Medical Certificate of Cause of Death.

 - Telephone the Register of Births and Deaths in Leeds on 0113 222 4408 to arrange an appointment to register the death.
 Appointments can be made at any of the One Stop Centres in Leeds, Armley, Chapeltown, Dewsbury, Garforth, Harehills, Middleton, Morley, Otley, Pudsey, Rawdon, Rothwell and Wetherby.

 - The appointment usually lasts around half an hour.
 It is advisable to order multiple copies at the time because if you need further copies later, they cost more.

 - Make sure you give the correct details because if you make an error, you have to pay to rectify it.

 - They will give you a link to the online government ‘tell us once’ service and by using this, most national and local government agencies will be informed about the deceased’s death so you don’t need to contact them all individually.

 - Family members and friends